Impact Investments are made for more than financial return with a focus on supporting a solution to a social, cultural or environmental issue.

 Grantmaking is not the only way community foundations can better our communities.
 There’s another way to make a difference—Impact Investments.
 These are a flexible financing tool that The Foundation is now providing that allow investment in solutions to social problems, while also recycling those dollars and earning some return for new investments.

 The Foundation’s Impact Investment Guidelines state that the purpose of these investments is to amplify the strategic research and programming directions of The Foundation.
-At present, these investments are made with Foundation funds with oversight from the Investment Committee supported by its Impact Investment Committee, with final decision making by The Foundation’s Board of Directors.

 Participating in Impact Investments